Skip to content

 Canva

-I have ZERO artistic abilities, so making graphics for the blog has always been a struggle.
-However, Canva is a web-based platform that makes it super easy to design high-quality images.
+I have ZERO artistic ability so making graphics for the blog has always been a struggle.
+Thankfully Canva makes it super easy to design high-quality images.
 They have tons of templates that are already perfectly sized for all of the different social networks.
-I use it for all of my header and Pinterest images, as well as for more advanced projects like the Tea Blogger Directory (I swear I’m still working on it!).
+I use it for all of my header and Pinterest images, media kit, and any other graphics I need.

-I have been using the free version for years but recently upgraded to the pro plan.
-That allows me to have my logo and brand colors ready to add, access to their graphics library, and the use of their awesome background remover tool.
+I used the free version for years but eventually upgraded to the pro plan.
+That allows me to have my logo and brand colors easily accessible, access their huge graphics library, and use the handy background remover tool.
 It has been a game-changer.
 Out of all of my tools for blogging, it is the one I rely on the most.

 Adobe Creative Cloud

 I spend a lot of time editing images for both my blog and social media.
 Adobe Lightroom has been my go-to for both of those tasks.
 Using pre-sets I’ve already purchased makes editing much faster and easier than manually adjusting every little thing.
-Having the creative cloud subscription also gives me full access to Photoshop.
-My husband is an artist, so he’ll often help me out with things that I don’t know how to do.
-We recently used Photoshop to add in steam for the perfect finishing touch on an Instagram picture.
+Having a Creative Cloud subscription also gives me full access to other Adobe programs like Photoshop and Premier Pro.
+My husband is an artist, so he’ll often help me out with figuring out things that I don’t know how to do.

 Google Keep

-I use Google Keep to record all of my tasting notes from tea reviews and keep track of blog post ideas.
+I rely heavily on Google Keep to record everything from tasting notes for tea reviews to keeping track of blog post ideas.
 You never know when and where inspiration will strike!
 It is so helpful to be able to search my notes when I need to find something.
 I love being able to access them from my phone or the desktop.
-My notes can also be viewed and edited directly in Gmail.
-This app comes in handy for taking notes on the fly when I take classes or attend conferences like World Tea Expo.
+This app comes in handy for taking notes on the fly when I take classes or attend conferences like the World Tea Expo.

 I know that many of my readers are also bloggers, whether they write about tea or other topics.
-Are there other great tools for blogging that I missed?
+Are there any important tools for blogging that I missed?
 Let me know about it in the comments!

 Help Support This Site